Modeling Issues with Eye Tracking Data: Results

 \subsection{Fixed Effects}

 The estimates of fixed effects for these models are given in Table 2.
-For the COX analysis, the total effect is given which consists of the aggregate main effects of $Privileged$ and the transition interaction ($ y=0 \rightarrow y=1)$, and likewise for $Contrast$.
-It can be seen that the GLM and AR1/MA25 methods provide similar estimates of experimental effects, and the AR1 and COX methods also have similar estimates.
+For the survival analyses, the transition interaction ($ y=0 \rightarrow y=1)$ effects are given.
 The LAG model incorporating the lag-1 $y$ predictor stands out against the other four models.
 In particular, the LAG coefficients for $Time$ and $Contrast$ are smaller, and the coefficient for $Privileged$ is higher.
-A $Contrast*Time$ interaction is also evident for the lag model, and the $Time$ coefficient is strikingly dissimilar to those of the other models.
-The GLM, AR1, and MA25 models indicate a strong positive relationship between time and the likelihood of being on-target.
-The variable $Time$ is implicitly contained in the survival analysis model through run start and stop times.
-For this reason, the COX method did not produce intercepts or time interactions.
+A $Contrast*Time$ interaction is also evident for the lag model.
+The GLM, AR1, and ON-OFF models indicate a strong positive relationship between time and the likelihood of being on-target, but the lag-1 $Time$ coefficient is an order of magnitude higher.
+The variable $Time$ is implicitly contained in the COX model through run start and stop times.
+For this reason, the COX method did not produce intercepts or time interaction.

-It is interesting that the AR1/MA25 models resulted in similar estimates of experimental effects.
-This is consistent with the the utility of GEE esimtation providing robust estimates given misspecification of the error correlation.
-Recall that the AR1, MA25, and COX approaches employ variance modeling alternatives to error correlation, while no adjustment for autocorrelation is present in the GLM model.
+It is interesting that the GLM, AR1 and COX/ON-OFF models resulted in similar estimates of experimental effects as the GLM model.
+Whereas the GLM and AR1 procedures estimate the probability of a on-target gaze, the survival models estimate the transition from on off-target gaze to an on-target gaze.